microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-teams-sso-provider/README.md

     TeamsProvider.handleAuth();
     ```

-3. Initialize the provider in your main code (not on your auth page)
+3. Initialize the provider in your main code (not on your auth page).
+The provider can be used in "client side auth" mode or SSO mode.
+SSO mode is enabled by setting `ssoUrl` \ `sso-url` and requires a backend service to handle the on-behalf-of flow.

     ```ts
     import {Providers} from '@microsoft/mgt-element';